ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 **However, I'm more interested in how VQGAN works.** It seems to prescribe a theory of perception that I find interesting.
-That's why I'll be focusing on the paper, ["Taming Transformers for high-resolution images synthesis."](https://arxiv.org/abs/2012.09841) On the other hand, if you want to learn more about CLIP, I suggest reading [OpenAI's explainer](https://openai.com/blog/clip/).
-It's comprehensive and accessible.
+That's why I'll be focusing on the paper, ["Taming Transformers for high-resolution images synthesis."](https://arxiv.org/abs/2012.09841) On the other hand, if you wish to learn more about CLIP, I suggest reading [OpenAI's explainer](https://openai.com/blog/clip/)&mdash;it's comprehensive and accessible.

 <div style="border:3px; border-style:solid; border-color:#a00000; padding: 1em;">